valeriu/analytics-tracker/readme.txt

 > If you like the plugin, feel free to [rate it](https://wordpress.org/support/view/plugin-reviews/analytics-tracker?rate=5#postform).
 Thank You!

-Analytics Tracker utilizes the latest and greatest features of Universal Google Analytics and makes it super easy to add tracking code on your blog.
+Analytics Tracker utilizes the latest and greatest features of Google global site tag (gtag.js) and makes it super easy to add tracking code on your blog.

 [youtube https://www.youtube.com/watch?v=emtS4LMBFI0]